DexerTDP/articles/Soft White Underbelly.md

 media to focus on the outskirts instead of the overall picture.
 Its something that I'll learn to come to grips with.

+Will there be another video?
+I don't think so but never say never, life is unpredictable.

 As for what I think of Mark and what he does with the channel.
 Honestly, its the modern take of what Warhol did back in the 60s in his studio The Factory when he took portraits and videos of his subjects.
 The